BrayLaak/us-air-quality-vs-cancer-rates/README.md

 6. The graphs should now be generated and saved in the main folder

+# Notes
+The original US_AQI.csv file had to be trimmed and converted to a pickle file before uploading because it was 600MB

+The code used has been left commented in "main.py"

 # Sources
 A Kaggle dataset of US AQI data 1988-2022: https://www.kaggle.com/datasets/calebreigada/us-air-quality-1980present?select=US_AQI.csv